 - Ensure your air-conditioning unit or cooling system is services regularly

 - Implement a change request process.

 Disaster recovery is an important process to have in place and depending on your organisation will depend on the type of backup you will do and whether you will invest in a remote site ready to go in the event of a disaster.
-All business should have a detailed disaster recovery plan in place and time and money should be invested in this process to prepare yourself in the case there is a disaster event in the future.
+All businesses should have a detailed disaster recovery plan in place and time and money should be invested in this process to prepare yourself in case there is a disaster event in the future.